 Similarly, this section is to address the anticipated impact a new school would have on the targeted communit(ies) residents, families, students and institutions.
 Applicants should thoughtfully consider holistic impacts, using data and evidence to support their assessment.
+Applicants should reference community-level data provided in previous responses to support an in-depth impact assessment.

-1.2.5: Advancing Equity
+1.2.5 : Advancing Equity